LISCB/FluoroTensor/README.md

 Then try running FluoroTensor again.

-The uer guide can be found at https://www.spliceselect.org/research/
+The user guide can be found at https://www.spliceselect.org/research/